Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

 ICE curves offer an intuitive and transparent way of assessing the consistency and robustness of model predictions across different observations, aiding in the detection of potential biases or inconsistencies in the model's behavior.
-They further play a central role in uncovering heterogeneous relationships between features and predictions on an individual-level, drawing attention to both feature-level and feature-time-level interactions in the case of survival outcomes.
-The known limitations of ICE plots in the classic machine learning setting also carry over to the survival setting ICE plots.
-ICE plots become increasingly complex and challenging to interpret with a growing number of dimensions, both in terms of the number of features, and in terms of the output, which can be particularly challenging in the survival setting, due to the additional time dimension requirement.
-Furthermore they are unable to capture high-order interactions and global effects.
+They further play a central role in uncovering heterogeneous relationships between features and predictions on an individual-level, drawing attention to both feature interactions and time-varying feature effects.